Otomisin/AirBnB_clone/README.md

 ![](./hbnb_logo.png)

 ## Description
-The AirBnb Clone is the major project in the ALX SE programme.
-It starts out with a Python console app creation, which is used as a foundation for the entire project.
-The project is executed in phases untin a sophisticated web app (including frontend and backend) is built.
+The AirBnb Clone is part of the ALX SE programme.
+We create a console app in python which is the foundation for the whole project.

 ## Console
 This is the entry point of this phase of the project.
 Its an interpreter built